๐Ÿ”Data Structures

 Hash Table Insertion, Deletion, and Lookup

-Compare: Hash Tables vs. Binary Search Trees—hash tables offer O(1)O(1) average lookup but provide no ordering; BSTs guarantee O(logn)O(\log n) operations while maintaining sorted order.
-If you need to find all keys in a range, BST wins; for simple key-value lookups, hash tables dominate.
+Compare: Hash Tables vs. Binary Search Trees: hash tables offer O(1)O(1) average lookup but provide no ordering; BSTs guarantee O(logโกn)O(\log n) operations while maintaining sorted order.
+If you need to find all keys in a range, BST wins.
+For simple key-value lookups, hash tables dominate.

 Graph Traversal Algorithms

 Graphs model relationships without hierarchical constraints.
-BFS and DFS are the two fundamental strategies, each suited to different problem types.
+BFS and DFS are the two fundamental traversal strategies, each suited to different problem types.

 Breadth-First Search (BFS)

-• Time complexity O(V+E)O(V + E) where VV is vertices and EE is edges—every node and edge is examined once
+• Time complexity: O(V+E)O(V + E) where VV is vertices and EE is edges.
+Every node and edge is examined once.

 Depth-First Search (DFS)

-Compare: BFS vs. DFS—both traverse all reachable nodes in O(V+E)O(V + E) time, but BFS finds shortest paths in unweighted graphs while DFS excels at detecting cycles and topological ordering.
+Compare: BFS vs. DFS: both traverse all reachable nodes in O(V+E)O(V + E) time, but BFS finds shortest paths in unweighted graphs while DFS excels at detecting cycles and topological ordering.
 FRQs about "minimum number of steps" signal BFS; "is there a cycle?" signals DFS.

 Sorting and Searching Algorithms